 September 15th is International Dot Day.
 You probably didn’t know that?
-I just discovered it myself.
+I discovered this last year and am ready to embark on another dot day celebration in the CRES computer lab.
 So, what’s it all about?
 Well, activities center around the book, The Dot.
 A humble title, yes, but the message is big: don’t be afraid to try.
 The subject of The Dot is a young student named Vashti, who becomes artistically confident after her teacher frames the simple dot Vashti had drawn on paper.
 When Vashti sees her work framed the next day, it emboldens her.
 With her new found confidence, she completes numerous “masterpieces” and has a gallery showing.
 Vashti soon becomes an inspiration to others.

 During the month of September, many CRES students, grades 2-6, will create dot art using Google Slides.
 The project will be delivered through Google Classroom.
 Each student will open their assignment in Google Slides and use a number of drawing tools to create their unique piece of circular art.
 When completed, students will upload their art to our Padlet canvas and share their masterpieces in celebration.